 Lose Weight and Love What You Eat

-Tomatoes, corn, carrots, zucchini, melons, peaches, and plums--the abundance of fresh fruits and vegetables this time of year creates a flavor feast for your taste buds.
-Eating is never so pleasurable as when you can choose from such a wide array of fresh foods, making this the perfect time to practice the art of mindful eating and enjoy the flavors of all those ripe fruits and veggies to the fullest.
+Broccoli, carrots, mushrooms, cauliflower, oranges, kiwi fruit and mandarins – the abundance of fresh fruit and vegetables this time of year creates a flavour feast for your taste buds.
+Eating is never as pleasurable as when you can choose from such a wide array of fresh foods, making this the perfect time to practice the art of mindful eating and enjoying the flavours of all those ripe fruits and veggies to the fullest.

 What does it mean to eat mindfully?
-In two words--pay attention.
+In two words, pay attention.
 Focus on your food–the look, the aroma, the texture, the taste.
-Take time to explore all of those sensual aspects of the sweet, juicy peach or the ripe, savory tomato.
-The slower pace and attention to detail not only enhance the deliciousness of your food, they make you aware of when you feel full and help prevent you from overeating.
+Take time to explore all of those sensual aspects of the sweet, juicy orange or the vibrant, savoury broccoli.
+The slower pace and attention to detail not only enhance the deliciousness of your food; they make you aware of when you feel full and help prevent you from over-eating.

 The Art of Mindful Eating

 Though mindful eating seems simple enough, many of us are more accustomed to gobbling down a meal so we can hurry on to the next thing we need to do in our busy schedule.
 Take a minute to review these steps so that next time you eat, the experience will be special and satisfying.

 1. Create a ritual that honours the food and what went into bringing it to you.